RolandMQuiros/Lost-Generation-Legacy/README.md

 - Build a community of fellow impoverished adventurers with characters with dynamic personalities, schedules, and goals

 - Form bonds and rivalries; earn respect or disdain; find camaraderie and purpose.
-And, if you're lucky, maybe some financial security.
+And, if you're lucky, get maybe some financial security.

 # Technical Features

 ## Voxel Renderer
-The `BlockMesh` MonoBehaviour can generate voxel-like geometry based on 3D byte arrays, creating meshes not unlike the terrain in Minecraft.
+The [BlockMesh](Assets/LostGeneration/Scripts/Display/BlockMesh.cs) MonoBehaviour can generate voxel-like geometry based on 3D byte arrays, creating meshes not unlike the terrain in Minecraft.

 ![Voxel Terrain](https://i.imgur.com/i5PFDpL.png)